 Are you ready to start a food truck business?

-You’ll put in a lot of work to enter the food truck industry.
-It’s worth it for those who wonder how to start a food truck.
+Though you’ll put in a lot of work to enter the food truck industry, it’s worth it for those who wonder how to start a food truck.
 With dedication, you can be like Kyle and run a successful small food truck business within a year or two.

 What kind of food would you serve in a food truck?